codacy/docs/docs/repositories-configure/integrations/bitbucket-integration.md

 Adds a report to your pull requests showing whether your pull requests and coverage are up to standards or not as configured on the [quality settings](../../repositories-configure/adjusting-quality-settings.md) of your repository.
 To see the coverage status, ensure that you enable the option **Coverage** in the quality settings.

 !!! important
-    If you want Codacy to block merging pull requests that aren't up to standards, you must also [configure Bitbucket to prevent a merge with unresolved merge checks](https://support.atlassian.com/bitbucket-cloud/docs/suggest-or-require-checks-before-a-merge/){: target="_blank"}.
+    **If you want to block merging pull requests** that aren't up to standards you must also [configure Bitbucket to prevent a merge with unresolved merge checks](https://support.atlassian.com/bitbucket-cloud/docs/suggest-or-require-checks-before-a-merge/){: target="_blank"}.

 ![Pull request status on Bitbucket](images/bitbucket-integration-pr-status.png)